LZR7™ LOW LEVEL LASER THERAPY

 Br J Dermatol.
 2009 Feb 23

 This study identified 25 trials (694 patients), 13 of light therapy and 12 of light therapy plus light-activated topical cream (photodynamic therapy, PDT).
-Overall, the trials of blue light, blue-red light and infrared radiation were more successful, particularly those using multiple treatments.
+Overall, the trials of blue light, blue-red light and infrared radiation were more successful, particularly those using multiple skin disease treatments.
 Red-blue light was more effective than topical 5% benzoyl peroxide cream in the short term.
 Most trials of PDT showed some benefit, which was greater with multiple treatments, and better for noninflammatory acne lesions.
 However, the improvements in inflammatory acne lesions were not better than with topical 1% adapalene gel, and the side-effects of therapy were unacceptable to many participants.
-This study confirmed that some forms of light therapy were of short-term benefit.
+This study confirmed that some forms of laser therapy were of short-term benefit.

 Photomed Laser Surg.
 2010 Aug 25